JohnnyXavier/johnnyxavier.github.io/_posts/cpp/2021-05-23-cpp-cpp20-modules-gpp.md

 we also need to tell the compiler what do we want to export, by prepending a declaration with `export`.
 In this case we are declaring that we want to export a namespace, and by doing that everything in that namespace is exported (the class `Person` and also the function `print_person_external`)

-I we would have placed the function outside the namespace it would not have been exported.
+If we had placed the function outside the namespace, it would not have been exported.
 If it is the case you want something outside the namespace and still exported as part of the module, just prepend the declaration with `export` and it will also be exported.

 #### **the order is important...**<br>
 if you place the `#include <iostream>` above the `module;` and try to compile the example, you will get the following error: